-Since 1976, Petroplan has provided experts and professionals for key roles across the energy sector from Engineering, Exploration and Production, and O&M projects, to Corporate & Commercial positions.
+Since 1976, Petroplan have provided experts and professionals for key roles across the energy sector from Engineering, Exploration and Production, and O&M projects, to Corporate & Commercial positions.

 This breadth and depth of experience gives us the specialist industry, technical and cultural knowledge that makes our team truly unrivalled experts.
 And it's this expertise and commitment to delivery, compliance and contractor care that means we enjoy such a strong reputation within the industry around the world.

-Now, Petroplan is recognised as the world's leading global talent acquisition, mobility and workforce solutions partner specialising in the Energy industry.
+Now, Petroplan is recognised as a world-leading, global talent acquisition, mobility and workforce solutions partner specialising in the Energy industry.

-The stats speak for themselves: 10,000+ of placements in more than 55 countries for over 550 clients across 65 disciplines.
+The stats speak for themselves: over 10,000 placements in more than 55 countries for over 550 clients across 65 disciplines.
 And counting!

-Petroplan is led today by a predominantly female Board of Directors who provide strong leadership and demand consistently exceptional levels of service, to ensure our clients meet their commercial objectives.
+Petroplan is led today by a diverse Board of Directors who provide strong leadership and demand consistently exceptional levels of service, to ensure our clients meet their commercial objectives.
 This leadership ethos is underpinned by a positive and client-led management structure.

 We achieve this with our Mission and Values:

 We believe that remaining specialists solely dedicated to the Energy industry is absolutely key to providing everyone in the industry with the world's best workforce solutions.
 This is delivered by our sector teams around the globe who are focused on Oil and Gas, Technology, Renewables, Commercial, and Executive/C-suite.